openebs-archive/openebs-docs/docs/uglocalpv.md

 - Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the restic daemonset pod on the same node.
 - Latest tested Velero version is 1.0.0.
 - Create required storage provider configuration to store the backup data.
-- Create required storage classes on destination cluster.
+- Create required storage class on destination cluster.
-- Annotate each application pod that contains a volume to back up.
+- Annotate required application pod that contains a volume to back up.

 <h4><a class="anchor" aria-hidden="true" id="overview"></a>Overview</h3>